Machine Learning in Ecommerce

 Dynamic pricing allows automatic price adjustments depending on different factors such as time, season, geographical location, purchasing history, device a person uses to access the page, etc. It is a common practice to charge, for example, higher prices on weekends and lower – on weekdays for airplane tickets.
 Another example might be a discount offered to a customer that has visited the page of the product several times.
 The machine learning model will notice that the client is interested in a specific product and will offer a personalized proposition.

 Fraud protection: with a vast amount of data, it is much easier for the model to detect anomalies and fraud.
-Machine learning can determine that a credit card was used from an unusual location or that the transaction was suspicious.
+Machine learning in ecommerce can determine that a credit card was used from an unusual location or that the transaction was suspicious.
 It may also learn to detect whether a person is going to retract the payment after the purchase.
 It will then notify the administrator of the website about the possible threat so that he will be able to prevent such fraud, for example, block the operation.

 Optimized search: many popular websites have implemented specific searching algorithms to make it easier for customers to find what they are looking for.
 A simple strategy would be to use keywords only to look for products.
-However, this technique does not always work well because clients may sometimes use wrong words to explain what they want.
+However, this technique does not always work well because clients may sometimes use the wrong words to explain what they want.
 The optimized search uses much more advanced techniques to look for products the client desires.
 These techniques may include, for example, a list of synonyms or words that are often used together with the searched ones, looking at the context or predicting possible endings for the search query.
 Or there might be a sorting algorithm to show the most popular or the most relevant products.
 Amazon’s search engine, for example, can predict the product based on the context.
 If a client enters “Adidas running,” it is likely that he is looking for Adidas’ running shoes.

 Amazon’s search engine uses context to give better recommendations